-Only days after they emerged for the frst time, Samira started flming – working with the real girls and their parents.
-The flm mixes fction and documentary to create something that is so truthful, tender and compelling.
-It is political in the best sense – telling a deeply personal and particular story that makes us refect on oppression and much more.
+Only days after they emerged for the first time, Samira started filming – working with the real girls and their parents.
+The film mixes fiction and documentary to create something that is so truthful, tender and compelling.
+It is political in the best sense – telling a deeply personal and particular story that makes us reflect on oppression and much more.

-As a female director working in that society, Makhmalbaf is breaking so many taboos – and she was only 17 when she shot the flm.
-I have also loved her subsequent work, especially Blackboards (2000), again flled with astonishing images and moments that have stayed with me
+As a female director working in that society, Makhmalbaf is breaking so many taboos – and she was only 17 when she shot the film.
+I have also loved her subsequent work, especially Blackboards (2000), again filled with astonishing images and moments that have stayed with me

 — Sarah Gavron

 This year California became the latest state to ban the use of ‘conversion therapy’ on gay minors.
 A decade and a half before that, director Jamie Babbitt made her feature debut with a prescient comedy about a peppy cheerleader forced to attend a summer camp that claims to ‘cure’ gay teens.

 Written by future Smallville showrunner Brian Wayne Peterson, But I’m a Cheerleader was ahead of its time in its sympathetic but wildly irreverent take on sexual stereotypes, with a cast of cult favourites including Natasha Lyonne (Orange Is the New Black), Clea DuVall (Carnivàle), Melanie Lynskey (Two and a Half Men) and RuPaul (in a rare non-drag appearance).